Uzana I of Pinya: Nominal vassals

 The rivalry greatly limited Pinya's power.
 Its southernmost vassals were practically independent, and had to fend for themselves.
 Pinya took no action with the 1325 assassination of Saw Hnit, the Pinya-recognized ruler of Toungoo, and had to be satisfied with the usurper Kayin Ba's nominal submission.
 Nor did it command any respect from its neighbors, which regularly breached its borders.
 Pinya took no action when Ramanya attacked Prome (Pyay) in 1330, or when Arakan attacked Thayet in 1334.

 At any rate, Uzana's main concern remained Kyawswa.
 In the 1330s, Kyawswa consolidated power, and increasingly acted as a sovereign.
 The inevitable confrontation came to a head when Kyawswa found five rare white elephants, which were symbols of monarchs.
 When Uzana asked for them twice, Kyawswa openly refused both times.

 Abdication

 The refusals signaled war but Uzana ultimately backed down, and decided to abdicate.
 Most chronicles say that he abdicated the throne to Kyawswa in 1342/43 after a period of 4 years.
 Inscriptional evidence shows that Uzana first handed power to Gov. Sithu of Myinsaing, uncle and father-in-law of Kyawswa, on 1 September 1340.
+(Another contemporary inscription shows that he was still king on 9 July 1340.)
 Uzana became a monk at Mekkhaya.
 Sithu's regency may have been a face-saving measure for Uzana but Kyawswa apparently did not recognize Sithu either.
 According to an inscription donated on 17 June 1342 by Kyawswa's chief queen consort Atula Sanda Dewi, Kyawswa had already claimed himself king.
 Inscriptions show that Sithu officially handed over the reins to Kyawswa on 29 March 1344.

 Uzana remained a monk at Mekkhaya, and died at age 58.